ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Colour-residual relation

-We plot in Fig.~\ref{fig:broken_beta} the relation between SN colour and Hubble residuals uncorrected for colour, to investigate the linearity of the colour-residuals standardisation relation.
+We plot in Fig.~\ref{fig:broken_beta} the relation between SN colour and Hubble residuals not corrected for colour to investigate the linearity of the colour-residual standardisation relation.
 This relation appears to be linear in the full colour range $c \in [-0.2, 0.8]$.
-While consistent with earlier findings \citep[e.g.][]{rose2022}, such linearity is still surprising given the discussion of the duality of the colour origin discussed in Sect.~\ref{sec:colour_distribution}.
-In that section, we show that bluer SN~Ia colours are drawn from an environment-independent Gaussian distribution, while redder colours are likely due to additional interstellar dust reddening, which dominates at $c>0.2$.
-Yet, while the physical origin of the colour seems to differ, we do not notice any inflection at high $c$ in Fig.~\ref{fig:broken_beta}, as could be expected if dust and the origin of the intrinsic colour scatter (e.g. temperature) had different colour-magnitude relations.
-When fitting for two $\beta$ for two subpopulations split at a fixed cut \prov{$c^\mathrm{cut}=0$}, no statistically significant deviation appears (\prov{$\Delta \beta = -0.60\pm0.26$, a $2.2\sigma$ significance}).
-This result is in agreement with the literature \citep[e.g.][]{Sullivan_2010, Rigault_2020, rose2022} and reassuring for the use of SNe~Ia as accurate cosmological distance indicators.
+While consistent with earlier findings \citep[e.g.][]{rose2022}, this linearity is still surprising given the discussion of the duality of the colour origin discussed in Sect.~\ref{sec:colour_distribution}.
+In that section, we showed that bluer SN~Ia colours are drawn from an environment-independent Gaussian distribution, while redder colours are likely due to additional interstellar dust reddening, which dominates at $c>0.2$.
+Yet, while the physical origin of the colour seems to differ, we note no inflection at high $c$ in Fig.~\ref{fig:broken_beta}, as might be expected if dust and the origin of the intrinsic colour scatter (e.g. temperature) had different colour-magnitude relations.
+When we fitted for two $\beta$ for two subpopulations split at a fixed cut $c^\mathrm{cut}=0$, no statistically significant deviation appeared ($\Delta \beta = -0.71\pm0.26$, a $2.7\sigma$ significance).
+This result agrees with the literature \citep[e.g.][]{Sullivan_2010, Rigault_2020, rose2022} and is reassuring for the use of SNe~Ia as accurate cosmological distance indicators.

+As an additional test, we also fitted for three and four $\beta$.
+We used bins of equal sizes, comprised of $\sim 300$ and $\sim200$ SNe~Ia each.
+The strongest deviation from the full sample value is a lower $\beta$ in the bluest bin ($\leq2.5\sigma$) for both cases ($\beta=2.14\pm0.36$ and $\beta=1.78\pm0.50$ for the three and four $\beta$ analysis, respectively), while the other bins are all within $1\sigma$.
+We thus conclude that there is no significant variation of $\beta$ with SN colour.
+It is still interesting, however, that it follows the expected trend from the literature.
+The $\beta$ value for blue SNe, which should not be affected by dust, can be compared to the value of the intrinsic $\beta_\mathrm{int}$ in analyses that explicitly modelled the dust, for instance $\beta_\mathrm{int}=1.98\pm0.18$ in \cite{Brout_Scolnic_2021} and $\beta_\mathrm{int}=2.064\pm0.174$ in \cite{Popovic_2023}.

-Finally, with \prov{$\beta=3.06\pm0.05$} (\prov{$3.31\pm0.02$} when using broken-$\alpha$ standardisation), which corresponds to an $R_V\sim2.3$, we confirm that the SN~Ia colour law is significantly lower than what would be expected for Milky Way like dust \citep[$R_V\sim3.1$, see e.g.][]{Goobar_2008}.
+Finally, with $\beta=3.05\pm0.06$ ($3.31\pm0.03$ with a broken-$\alpha$ standardisation), which corresponds to an $R_V\sim2.3$, we confirm that the SN~Ia colour law is significantly lower than expected for Milky Way-like dust \citep[$R_V\sim3.1$, see e.g.][]{Goobar_2008} if the colour-residual relation were fully due to dust extinction.
+As illustrated in Fig.~\ref{fig:broken_beta}, our conclusions are not affected when we account for the non-linearity of the stretch-magnitude relation (broken-$\alpha$).